OET Speaking Tips: How to score an A in OET Speaking!

-After sharing our tips on OET Writing, now here is our OET Speaking tips.
-If you want to get an A (or B) on the OET speaking sub-test then you need to know what the examiners are listening for when you speak.
+After sharing our tips on OET Writing, we now have some OET Speaking tips.
+If you want to get an A (or B) on the OET speaking sub-test then you need to know what the examiners are listening to when you speak.
 Your OET results will depend on how well you include the following criteria into the way you speak.

 OET Speaking Tips 1 – Start the conversation